 In the winter, when the fishermen set their nets under the ice, Bombardier snowmobiles were utilized to pick up the catch.
 As a by-product of the fishing operation, a most successful mink ranching business sprang up, using offal from the fish plant as mink food.
 Mr Waite himself had a large mink ranch, as did several of his employees and many of the white fishermen.
 By 1956, there were thirty-three mink ranches in the area with a combined total of 21,000 mink.

 "Credit for the success of the ranches has to go to Mr. Halvor Ausland who owned a large ranch on Deep River, a few miles east of Buffalo Narrows.
 From the start, he became interested in genetics and did a lot of experimenting to produce new mink strains.
-He originated the 'palomino' strain--a light brown or dark orange colour.
-In fact, he made more money selling breeding trios--two females and one male--than he actually made in producing mink pelts.
+He originated the 'palomino' strain, a light brown or dark orange colour.
+In fact, he made more money selling breeding trios, two females and one male, than he made in producing mink pelts.
 He was more than generous with advice and assistance to other embryo ranchers and was always quick to lend a hand when requested."

 The company's fur sales department in Montreal took a deep interest in Buffalo Narrows and, once a year, after the season's litters were born, they sent Fred Mehmel of the Winnipeg Raw Fur Department up to do business with the ranchers.
 Based on pelt production, each rancher was offered an advance payment depending on the state of the current market.
 In return for a contract, the pelts would be consigned to the Hudson's Bay Company's Montreal auction and when they were sold, a final payment was mailed to the rancher--less the Company's handling commission.
 A supply of knockdown cardboard shipping cartons was supplied to the post and once pelting time was finished, the post manager was extremely busy filling out the forms, packing skins and forwarding them by air express to Montreal in time to catch the first sale, when prices were usually at their best.